 From signing a contract to closing the sale, a real estate transaction presents dozens of issues that require keen attention and swift action.
 By working with an attorney who has handled hundreds of real estate transactions in the Northeast, he will keep you informed about every bump in the road.
 He will present options to help you handle these issues so that your interests always come first.
 Although home buying and selling is an exciting time in your life, it is common to see litigation stem from the following issues in real estate:

 - Taxes and tax appeals

 Legal assistance may be required through any stage of the purchase and sale of real estate assets.
-At Sandelands Eyet LLP, our New Jersey residential real estate attorneys represent buyers and sellers involved in any stage of the process.
+At Sandelands Eyet LLP, our Northeast residential real estate attorneys represent buyers and sellers involved in any stage of the process.

 Frequently, disputes arise from a contract to buy, sell, or lease property.
 In addition, buyers may bring claims of breach of contract, specific performance, rescission, or fraudulent misrepresentations of the property.
 Sellers may bring disputes to compel specific performance of the contract of sale and for breach of contract.
 Real estate law also handles boundary disputes, challenges to good title and property ownership, foreclosure, drainage, and easement issues.
 Litigation may also be necessary to resolve issues involving the real estate agents or home inspection companies for breach of contract, professional negligence, and breach of their fiduciary obligations.

 Although an attorney is not required to close a real estate deal, it is not recommended to complete a real estate transaction without a knowledgeable lawyer present.
 Our New Jersey real estate litigation attorneys will help you navigate the complex realm of real estate law every step of the way.
 Our experience counts; our Partners have been selected for the 2019 Super Lawyers Rising Stars List.
 Contact Sandelands Eyet LLP at (908) 470-1200 for a free consultation.